 The central theme is expanded in many ways and many sub-propositions consistent with or corollary to the main one are show: (a) that nothing worth having is ever free; it must be paid for; (b) that authority always carries with it responsibility, even if a man tries to refuse it; (c) that "natural right" are not God-given but must be earned; (f) that a man's noblest act is to die for his fellow man, that such death is not suicidal, not wasted, but is the highest and most human form of survival behavior.
 [The Authorized Biography, Robert Heinlein: Volume 2, by William Patterson, Jr., p.
 181]

 This philosophy is explained in the “History and Moral Philosophy” classes in the book, where young adults learn from citizens (veterans who earned the right to vote through service) about the difference between citizens and civilians.
 Many believe Heinlein placed himself in the novel as one of these teachers.
 When the protagonist ends up joining the Mobile Infantry, he gets an even more detailed explanation of the ideological justification behind the system he serves.

-“We ensure that all who wield [sovereign franchise] accept the ultimate in social responsibility—we require each person who wishes to exert control over the state to wager his own life—and lose it, if need be—to save the life of the state.”
+“Under our system every voter and officeholder is a man who has demonstrated through voluntary and difficult service that he places the welfare of the group ahead of personal advantage.”
+[Ch.
+XII, p.144]“We ensure that all who wield [sovereign franchise] accept the ultimate in social responsibility—we require each person who wishes to exert control over the state to wager his own life—and lose it, if need be—to save the life of the state.”
 [Ch.
 XII, p.146]

 Agree or disagree, this wasn’t some flippant philosophy.
 And, critical in our race-obsessed age, race was not part of the book.
 The protagonist in the book spoke Tagalog and was presumably Filipino.